adityyaraj/Litepad/README.md

 # Litepad
-Litepad is a notepad-type text editor developed in Python
+Litepad is a notepad-type text editor developed in Python.